Managing a Food Allergy: Label Reading, Cross-Contact and Emergencies

 The first minutes after the body decides a harmless bite is an enemy can be frightening.
 A food allergy happens when the immune system mistakes a normally harmless food protein for a threat and overreacts.
 The issue is not "my stomach can't handle it"; it is the body's defense system raising a false alarm.
 Among the families I support online, the most common confusion is treating a mild itch and a life-threatening reaction as if they were the same thing.
 They are very different, and knowing the difference sometimes saves a life.

-The goal here is clear: separate a true allergy from ordinary digestive trouble, show which foods are the usual culprits, explain what anaphylaxis means, and walk through what to do in the moment.
+The goal here is clear: separate a true allergy from ordinary digestive trouble, build the daily routine of labels, kitchen and eating out, and walk through what anaphylaxis means and what to do in the moment.
 Diagnosis belongs to a physician; nothing below replaces that visit, but it can make the road to it safer.

 A food allergy is an immune response in which the body makes antibodies called IgE against a protein in a food.
 The body labels that protein an enemy, and on later contact it releases substances like histamine that set off a reaction.
 One detail is decisive: with an allergy, the amount is not always what matters.
 For someone allergic to peanuts, even a crumb can trigger a severe response.